 - Test for more than just lipid and glucose measures: Comprehensive wellness screenings provide insight into conditions that may not have external symptoms.
 To make employees aware of their heart disease risk, screen for hsCRP or Metabolic Syndrome in addition to blood pressure and cholesterol.
 Additionally, screening for hemoglobin A1c and eGFR allow employees to monitor their health for comorbidities, like prediabetes and chronic kidney disease, as well.

 - Connect employees to the care they need: Giving employees access to care can make developing a plan to reduce their risk for cardiovascular disease easier.
-With Physician Health Information Sessions, employees have the opportunity to talk with a board-certified physician about their health risks.
-Additionally, the physicians can link employees to in-network care providers who can assist with disease prevention and management.
+Combining screenings with virtual care solutions gives employees have the opportunity to talk with a healthcare professional about their health risks.
+Additionally, employees can be linked to other employer-sponsored programs and in-network care providers who can assist with disease prevention and management.